-- Rochdale Town Centre - Regeneration Areas
+- Rochdale Town Centre

+- Regeneration Areas

-Castleton Economic Growth Corridor
+- Castleton Economic Growth Corridor

 Other opportunities may be identified during the lifetime of this Core Strategy, locally and at a sub-regional scale.
-We will utilise heat-mapping applications such as the DECC (33) tool.
+We will utilise heat-mapping applications such as the Department of Energy and Climate Change (DECC) tool.
 New developments will be required to develop / connect into these networks if there is an opportunity to do so.
 Developments may also be required to provide land, buildings and equipment in respect of the development of the networks.